-In this paper, we focus on a basic yet practical service scenario: the enterprise redirects its sensitive traffic, and its proprietary middlebox processing rules, to the service provider, which offers the SGX-enabled computing infrastructure.
-We first deal with a single outsourced middlebox instead of a service function chain~\cite{sun2017nfp}. \system's design is independent of how the middleboxes are chained together.
-In addition, we assume that the middlebox code is not necessarily private and may be known to the service provider.
-This matches practical use case where the source code is free to use but only bespoke rule sets~\cite{snort_rulesub} are proprietary.
+In a realistic service model, the enterprise redirects its traffic to the off-site middlebox hosted by the service provider for processing~\cite{zscaler_cloud}.
+We assume that the middlebox code is not necessarily private and may be known to the service provider.
+This matches practical use cases where the source code is free to use, but only bespoke rule sets~\cite{snort_rulesub} are proprietary.
 We also consider a single middlebox.
-These simplifications allow us to concentrate on the core contributions of \system, and lay out the design details more clearly.
-Nonetheless, we stress that \system\ can be readily adapted to support service function chaining~\cite{sun2017nfp} and disjoint service providers~\cite{poddar2018safebricks}, which mostly involves only changes to the secure bootstrapping process.
-We postpone the discussions of other service scenarios to \S\ref{sec:extension}.
+These simplifications allow us to concentrate on presenting the core designs of \system.
+Nonetheless, we stress that \system\ can be readily adapted to support service function chaining~\cite{sun2017nfp} and disjoint service providers~\cite{poddar2018safebricks}, which mostly involves only changes to the service launching phase.
+We postpone the discussions of other service models to Appendix \ref{sec:extension}.